IBM/aspera-cli/README.erb.md

 To avoid loading the default <%=prst%> for a plugin, just specify a non existing configuration: `-Pnone`

 On command line, words in parameter names are separated by a dash, in configuration file, separator is an underscore.
-E.g. --transfer-name  on command line gives transfer_node in configuration file.
+E.g. --xxx-yyy  on command line gives xxx_yyy in configuration file.

 Note: before version 0.4.5, some keys could be ruby symbols, from 0.4.5 all keys are strings.
 To convert olver versions, remove the leading ":" in front of keys.